VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Validated Planets

 \subsection{TOI-2194}

 TOI-2194b is a super-Earth (1.99 $R_{\earth}$) planet orbiting bright (Vmag = 8.42, Tmag = 7.42), metal-poor ([Fw/H] = -0.3720 $\pm$ 0.1) star TOI-2194 (0.69 $R_{\sun}$, 0.74 $M_{\sun}$), observed in TESS sector 27.
-It orbits the star at a distance of 0.10 AU with an orbital period 15.34 days and having an equilibrium temperature 590.88 K. HRCam high resolution imaging showed no contaminating stellar companion.
-The \texttt{VESPA} FPP and \texttt{TRICERATOPS} FPP and NFPP are listed in Table \ref{tab:FPPs} calculated using one available contrast curve file.
-These FPP values are consisting with the source of transit signal being on the target star.
-Using the \cite{2017ApJ...834...17C} mass-radius relationship we predicted the mass 4.62 $M_{\earth}$.
-Based on this resultant RV semi-amplitude is 1.45 m $s^{-1}$.
+It orbits the star at a distance of 0.10 AU with an orbital period 15.34 days and having an equilibrium temperature 590.88 K. HRCam high resolution imaging showed no contaminating stellar companion and the ground-based follow-up observations have ruled out NEBs in all nearby ($\approx 2'.5$) Gaia DR2 and TIC stars that are bright enough to have caused the TESS detection.
+The \texttt{TRICERATOPS} FPP and NFPP are listed in Table \ref{tab:FPPs} calculated using one available contrast curve file.
+These FPP values are consistent with the source of transit signal being on the target star.
+Using the \cite{2017ApJ...834...17C} mass-radius relationship we predicted the mass 4.9 $\pm$ 2.0 $M_{\earth}$.
+Based on this, the resultant RV semi-amplitude is 1.45 m $s^{-1}$.
 TSM is estimated as 131.023 which is above the threshold of second quartile suggested by \cite{2018PASP..130k4401K}, that makes it a good target for transmission spectroscopy.
 In other hand ESM is 5.45 which is comparable but still below 7.5.
 So emission spectroscopy would be challenging.